khtaho/Capstone_1/README.md

 ![Header](https://github.com/khtaho/Stock_Predictor/blob/master/5%20day%20stock%20forecast.png "Header")

-Zooming into the data, we look at 5 days to see how accurate the regressors are.<br/>
+Zooming into the data, we look at 5 days to see how accurate the regressors are.
+The regression models often lagged the actuals by a day but eventually arrived at similiar prices. <br/>
 <br/>

 ![Header](https://github.com/khtaho/Stock_Predictor/blob/master/error%20chart.png "Header")